-And your cleaning process should not only be about water and soap, it is not also about how often you do it.
+And your cleaning process should not only be about water and soap, but it is not also about how often you do it.
 We must employ techniques to make sure that our food is always prepared healthily and cleanly.
 After all, we only want what’s best for the family.

-Here are some quick and easy tips on how to clean a meat grinder
+How to clean a meat grinder

 Step 1: Get rid of grease

 The first thing you have to practice is cleaning your meat grinders immediately after every use.
 You must already be aware that since you’re grinding raw meat then your grinder is always going to be filled with grease from all that processed fats.

 Now at this point, you won’t be able to get rid of all that grease but at least remove a significant amount of it and right away.
 A perfect way to do so is by using — bread.
 Use a couple of slices of bread as a makeshift sponge for all those oils, fats, and grease.

 Before disassembling your meat grinder, make sure to drop and grind those two slices of bread into it for a thorough grease removal process.
 This should cut down a significant amount of clean time later on.

 Next up is to disassemble your meat grinder and get it ready for the soaking process.
 If you are not sure how to do so then make sure to have your manual on hand for the disassembling process.